 32 18 19 Playground Protective Surfacing

-Use this CSI 3 part SimpleSpecs™ master specification to specify playground protective surfacing.
-Sometimes called playground safety surfacing which consists of randomly sized debarked shredded hardwood fibers, geotextile, and wear mats.
+Use this CSI 3-part SimpleSpecs™ master specification to specify playground protective surfacing.
+Sometimes called playground safety surfacing consists of randomly sized debarked shredded hardwood fibers, geotextile, and wear mats.

 A playground surface is a material that lies under and around swings, slides, monkey bars, and other playground equipment.
 The surfaces are usually made of wood or rubber and designed specifically for aesthetics, child safety, and/or ADA wheelchair accessibility.
-Playground safety surfacing often involves the use of recycled rubber tire products such as poured rubber, rubber tiles, or loose rubber mulch.
+Playground safety surfacing often involves using recycled rubber tire products such as poured rubber, rubber tiles, or loose rubber mulch.

 In the United States, as well as being safe, a playground surface should be firm enough to meet the requirements of the Americans with Disabilities Act, which means it must offer easy mobility for children in wheelchairs.
-Meeting these dual objectives limits the number of types of surfaces that can be considered by responsible playground owner/operators.
+Meeting these dual objectives limits the number of types of surfaces that responsible playground owners/operators can consider.